quenktechnologies/dback-resource-mongodb/README.md

 # dback-resource-mongodb

-## About
+## Introduction

-This module provides tendril compatiable classes and types for creating basic endpoints for CRUD operations.
+This module provides a CSUGR API for controllers in `@quenk/tendril` applications.

 ## Installation